w3c/wot/testfest/2019-02-princeton/README.md

 Thus, we invite you to check which assertions are implemented by each servient.
 To do so:

-1. Choose an implementation you want to test. **Attention:** Choose an implementation and not an implementation instance.
+1. Choose an implementation you want to test.
+   **Attention:** Choose an implementation and not an implementation instance.
    An implementation is likely to contain multiple TDs that cover a wide range of assertions when combined.

-2. Choose one TD of the implementation (a.k.a implementation instance).
+2. Choose one TD of the implementation (a.k.a an implementation instance).

-3. Manually fill the template found at XXXX.
+3. Manually fill the result template found at [`templates/results.csv`](templates/results.csv).
    If you cannot assess whether an assertion is implemented or not, leave it empty.

 4. Check with the implementation owner to verify that your results are correct.

-5. Repeat step 2, 3 and 4 until all the TDs of the implementation are tested and their corresponding .csv files are generated.
+5. Repeat step 2, 3 and 4 until all the TDs of the implementation are tested and their corresponding CSV files are generated.

-6. Submit all the .csv files to XXXX.
+6. Submit all the CSV files via PRs.

-If you do not have access to Github, you can send the .csv files via email to ege.korkan@tum.de.
-In the email subject or body, do not forget to state which implementation instance you have tested.
+If you do not have access to Github, you can send the CSV files via email to ege.korkan@tum.de.
+In the email subject or body, do not forget to state which implementation and instance you have tested.

-If you cannot fill in .csv files, request a printed sheet with assertions from the organizers.

 Thank you!
 Every contribution counts :)